antonvw/wex/ROADMAP.md

 # roadmap
-- use travis.com
-- add support for markers in ex mode, added check on line buffer size, add blame on virtual line
+- add support for markers in ex mode, added check on line buffer size
 - support /g option in substitute
 - wxDateTime replace by c++20 methods date and time utilities
 - process-imp should be in core